Kickoff is 3 p.m. on Friday, Oct. 26, in Laramie.

 In 1996, Friend helped Buckley and the Falcons transition from Division II to Division I. They coached the team to its first Division I tournament appearance in the Western Athletic Conference Championships.
 In 1997, Friend returned to his flying career.

 Friend ended his playing career after the Military World Championships in 1991 and moved on to the coaching ranks.
-He received his United States Soccer Federation "A" license in 1994 and his Federation Goalkeeper license in 2007.
-Friend has worked with the state and region Olympic Development Programs since 1992.
-He has coached numerous competitive and developmental soccer teams in Colorado and Maryland.
-He has also been an assistant coach with the Air Force Academy men's soccer program for two seasons under coach Sagastume.
+He received his United States Soccer Federation “A” license in 1994 and his Federation Goalkeeper license in 2007.
+Friend has worked with numerous clubs teams, state and region Olympic Development Programs since 1992.
+Friend traveled with the United States Soccer Federation on coaching courses to Germany and Holland in 2011 and Portugal in 2015.
+He has now visited 7 professional clubs in 3 different countries.
+“These experiences have been fantastic.
+They have broadened me as coach and given me different approaches to teach this great game.”

 Friend retired from the Air Force in 2005 after 20 years of service.
 He flew over 2,000 hours as an instructor pilot, on search and rescue and VIP helicopters.
 Friend completed helicopter pilot training at Fort Rucker Army Post, Ala., in 1986 where he was selected as “top stick” in both the contact and final phase of training.